Regular Decomposition: an information and graph theoretic approach to stochastic block models: Abstract

 \section{Abstract}

-A method for compression of large graphs and matrices to a block structure is proposed.
-Szemer\'edi's regularity lemma is used as a generic motivation of the significance of stochastic block models.
+A method, regular decomposition (RD), for compression of large graphs and matrices to a block structure is proposed.
+Szemer\'edi's regularity lemma is used as a generic motivation of the significance of the corresponding stochastic block models (SBMs).
 Another ingredient of the method is Rissanen's minimum description length principle (MDL).
-We propose practical algorithms and provide theoretical results on the accuracy and consistency of the method.
+We analyze consistency of RD in detecting a block structure in a large and dense graph generated from a SBM with fixed number of blocks.
+We show that the coding length of the graph, used as a cost function in MDL, decreases until the right number of blocks is reached, then the coding length reaches a plateau with very slow or no reduction in value.
+This enables a practical algorithm for finding such block structures.
+Simulations are used to illustrate that this scenario is visible already in modest sizes of the graph.

 {\bf Keywords:} Szemer\'edi's Regularity Lemma, Minimum Description Length Principle, stochastic block model, big data